 The life and times of Pieter Bruegel the Elder (c.
 1526/30–1569) were marked by stark cultural conflict.
 He witnessed religious wars, the Duke of Alba’s brutal rule as governor of the Netherlands, and the palpable effects of the Inquisition.
 To this day, the Flemish artist remains shrouded in mystery.
 We know neither where nor exactly when he was born.
 But while early scholarship emphasized the vernacular character of his painting and graphic work, modern research has attached greater importance to its humanistic content.

 Starting out as a print designer for publisher Hieronymus Cock, Bruegel produced numerous print series that were distributed throughout Europe.
 These depicted vices and virtues alongside jolly peasant festivals and sweeping landscape panoramas.
 He would eventually increasingly turn to painting, working for the cultural elite of Antwerp and Brussels.

-This monograph is a testament to Bruegel’s enlightenment as an artist, one who bravely confronted the issues of his day all the while proposing new inventions and solutions.
+This monograph is a testament to Bruegel’s evolution as an artist, one who bravely confronted the issues of his day all the while proposing new inventions and solutions.
 Rather than idealizing reality, he addressed the horrors of religious warfare and took a critical stand against the Catholic Church.
 To this end, he developed his own pictorial language of dissidence, lacing innocuous everyday scenes with subliminal statements in order to escape repercussions.

-Marking the 450th anniversary of his death and his first ever monographic exhibition at the Kunsthistorisches Museum in Vienna, this monograph is the most immersive journey into Bruegel’s unique visual universe.
+Marking the 450th anniversary of his death and his first ever monographic exhibition at the Kunsthistorisches Museum in Vienna, this volume is the most immersive journey into Bruegel’s unique visual universe.